Yen on defensive on U.S. fiscal worry, helps Nikkei

 Goro Ohwada, president and CEO at Japan-based fund of hedge funds Aino Investment Corp, said investors were likely to focus on economic fundamentals and the United States for cues on investment direction in 2013.

 "There is a feeling that an investment strategy based on economic fundamentals may finally work next year, with asset prices more closely reflecting fair value.
-The problem is, we don't know yet which asset is a better bet than others," Ohwada said, adding that oil and gold appeared to be near their highs.
+The problem is, we don't know yet which asset is a better bet than others," he said.

-Naohiro Niimura, a partner at research and consulting firm Market Risk Advisory, said commodities and energy prices will likely move in tight ranges in 2013, with investors eyeing political events, including the U.S. fiscal cliff outlook, Italian parliamentary election set for February 24-25, and Germany's elections in September.

-"The macroeconomic policies taken this year around the world to support growth are expected to result in a moderate recovery in 2013 to reduce an excessive downside risk to prices.
-This will likely keep commodities, gold and energy prices near their highs," Niimura said.
+There is also hope for new policies from the United States for the next four years now that the presidential elections are over, he said.